Time |

 |

 Find your Celtic Heritage while watching Heavy Athletics in Clan Row surrounding the Athletic field!
-With over 20 Clans and Societies represented at this years Festival, be sure to stop by your Clan tent for updated Clan information and to say Hello!
+With nearly 20 Clans and Societies represented at this years Festival, be sure to stop by your Clan tent for updated Clan information and to say Hello!

 Clans and Societies Present Today